-The \$24.9 million in failed auctions have continued to fail through the filing date of this report.
-As a result, the Company will not be able to access such funds until a future auction on these investments is successful.
-The fair value of the failed ARS has been estimated based on market information and estimates determined by management and could change significantly based on market conditions.
-Based on the estimated values, the Company concluded these investments were other than temporarily impaired and recognized an impairment charge on these investments of \$2.4 million during fiscal 2008 and \$3.6 million during fiscal 2009.
-If the issuers are unable to successfully close future auctions or if their credit ratings deteriorate further, the Company may be required to further adjust the carrying value of the investments through an additional impairment charge to earnings.
+The \$24.9 million in failed auctions noted above have continued to fail through the filing date of this Annual Report on Form 10-K. The fair value of the failed ARS of \$14.2 million has been estimated based on market information and estimates determined by management and could change significantly based on future market conditions.
+The Company evaluated the impairments in the value of these ARS, determining its intent to sell these securities prior to the recovery of its amortized cost basis resulted in the securities being other-than-temporarily impaired and recognized impairment charges on these investments of \$3.6 million during fiscal 2009 and \$4.7 million in fiscal 2010, respectively.

-The \$34.8 million of ARS that failed during February 2008 are investments in student loan-backed ARS.
-Approximately \$0.2 million, \$1.7 million, and \$1.0 million of these ARS were redeemed at par by the issuers during the first, second, and third quarters of fiscal 2009, respectively, reducing the Company's overall position to \$31.9 million.
+The \$34.8 million of ARS that failed during February 2008 are investments in student loan-backed ARS (SLARS).
+Approximately \$2.9 million and \$7.0 million of these SLARS were redeemed at par by the issuers during the fiscal years 2009 and 2010, respectively, reducing the Company's overall cost basis position in these SLARS to \$24.9 million.
 Based upon the Company's evaluation of available information, it believes these investments are of high credit quality, as all of the investments carry AAA credit ratings by one or more of the major credit rating agencies and are largely backed by the federal government (Federal Family Education Loan Program).
-The fair value of the failed ARS has been estimated based on market information and estimates determined by management and could change significantly based on market conditions.
-The Company continues to monitor the market for ARS and consider its impact, if any, on the fair market value of its investments.
-If the market conditions deteriorate further, the Company may be required to record additional impairment charges.
-In November 2008, the Company executed an ARS rights agreement (the Rights) with the broker through which the Company purchased the \$31.9 million in ARS that provides (1) the Company with the right to put these ARS back to the broker at par anytime during the period from June 30, 2010 through July 2, 2012, and (2) the broker with the right to purchase or sell the ARS at par on the Company's behalf anytime through July 2, 2012.
+The fair value of the failed SLARS has been estimated based on market information and estimates determined by management and could change significantly based on future market conditions.

+In November 2008, the Company executed an ARS rights agreement (the Rights) with the broker through which the Company purchased the \$24.9 million in SLARS that provides (1) the Company with the right to put these SLARS back to the broker at par anytime during the period from June 30, 2010 through July 2, 2012, and (2) the broker with the right to purchase or sell the SLARS at par on the Company's behalf anytime through July 2, 2012.
 The Company accounted for the acceptance of the Rights as the receipt of a put option for no consideration and recognized a gain with a corresponding recognition as a long-term investment.
-The Company elected to measure the Rights under the fair value option of SFAS No. 159 and will record changes in the fair value of the Rights in earnings.
-The Company simultaneously recognized an other-than-temporary impairment loss of \$5.5 million as the Company no longer intends to hold these ARS until the fair value recovers, which was recorded in other comprehensive loss in prior quarters.
-The Company reclassified the ARS from available-for-sale to trading securities and future changes in fair value are being recorded in earnings.
-During the fourth quarter of fiscal 2009, the Company estimated the fair value of the ARS increased by \$1.5 million offset by a change in the fair value of the related Rights of \$1.5 million, with no net impact to its income statement.
-The Company expects any future changes in the fair value of the ARS to continue to be largely offset by changes in the fair value of the related Rights without any significant net impact to its income statement.
-The Company will continue to measure the ARS and the Rights at fair value (utilizing Level 3 inputs) until the earlier of its maturity or exercise.
-The Company intends and has the ability to hold these ARS until the market recovers, or as it relates to \$27.9 million of these auction rates, until June 30, 2010 when the Company has the right to sell the auction rates at par to the broker.
-The Company does not anticipate having to sell these securities to fund the operations of its business.
+The Company expects any future changes in the fair value of the SLARS to be largely offset by changes in the fair value of the related Rights without any significant net impact to the Company's income statement.
+The Company will continue to measure the SLARS and the Rights at fair value (utilizing Level 3 inputs) until the earlier of maturity or exercise.
+The Company intends and has the ability to hold the \$24.9 million of SLARS until the market recovers or until June 30, 2010 when it has the right to sell the SLARS at par to the broker as it does not anticipate having to sell these securities to fund the operations of its business.
 The Company believes that, based on its current unrestricted cash, cash equivalents and short-term investment balances, the current lack of liquidity in the credit and capital markets will not have a material impact on its liquidity, cash flow or ability to fund its operations.